Solving Systems Algebraically

 - Neither equation is easily solved for a single variable

-Some systems work equally well with either method—choose whichever feels more natural to you.
+Some systems work equally well with either method.
+Pick whichever feels more natural for the problem in front of you.

 Special Cases Revisited